CPAN-Security/security.metacpan.org/docs/charter.md

 - Supply-chain security
 - etc.

-This list was subject for discussions and revisioning, and the resulting projects, tasks and topics are laid out under the subject lines below.
+This list was subject for discussions and revision, and the resulting projects, tasks and topics are laid out under the subject lines below.

 ## Goals and Intentions